Zach-Sten/Virtual_DJ/README.md

-# DJ on Hard Mode
+# Virtual DJ 🎧✋

 Virtual DJ controller you control with your hands.
 No hardware, just a webcam.
 The long-term idea is to project a DDJ-FLX4 layout onto a desk with a laser projector and use a camera to track your hands on it — but right now we're just getting the hand tracking solid first.
+Honestly this all stemmed from me just wanting a weekend project to vibe out some cool hand tracking stuff.
+Turns out.. its quite hard.

 ## How it works

-Your hands show up as two cursors on screen.
+Your hands are tracked to 2 cursors on the screen allowing you to interact with a virtual board.
 Pinch your fingers together to grab whatever the cursor is hovering over, then:

 - **Rotate your wrist** → spins the jogwheel or turns the knob
 - **Move your hand up/down** → slides a fader